Erradilatifa/Erradilatifa/README.md

 ###

-<h3 align="left">Software Developer</h3>
+<h2 align="left">Software Developer</h2>

 ###

-<h5 align="left">As a passionate web developer, I have designed and developed several web applications for different companies and projects.
+<h3 align="left">As a passionate web developer, I have designed and developed several web applications for different companies and projects.
 Through these experiences, I have strengthened my skills in research, teamwork, and problem-solving.
-Motivated by creativity and innovation, I continuously seek to expand my knowledge and pursue new opportunities in the field of software and web development.</h5>
+Motivated by creativity and innovation, I continuously seek to expand my knowledge and pursue new opportunities in the field of software and web development.</h3>

 ###